tmuxinator/tmuxinator/README.md

 ## Installation

     $ gem install tmuxinator

 Then follow the instructions.
 You just have to drop a line in your ~/.bashrc file, similar to RVM if you've used that before:

-    if [[ -s $HOME/.tmuxinator/scripts/tmuxinator ]] ; then source $HOME/.tmuxinator/scripts/tmuxinator ; fi
+    [[ -s $HOME/.tmuxinator/scripts/tmuxinator ]] && source $HOME/.tmuxinator/scripts/tmuxinator

-## Editor
+## Editor and Shell

 tmuxinator uses your shell's default editor for opening files.
 If you're not sure what that is type:

     $ echo $EDITOR

 For me that produces "mate -w"
 If you want to change your default editor simple put a line in ~/.bashrc that changes it.
 Mine looks like this:

     export EDITOR='mate -w'

+It also uses $SHELL variable. which is always set by your shell.

 ## Usage

 ### Create a project ###

     $ tmuxinator open project_name

-Create or edit your projects with this command.
+Create or edit your projects with this command. aliased to `o`.
 Your default editor ($EDITOR) is used to open the file.
 If this is a new project you will see this default config:

     # ~/.tmuxinator/project_name.yml
     # you can make as many tabs as you wish...

-    escape: ``
     project_name: tmuxinator
     project_root: ~/code/rails_project
     tabs:
       - shell: git pull
       - database: rails db
       - console: rails c
       - logs:
         - cd logs
         - tail -f development.log
       - ssh: ssh me@myhost

 If a tab contains multiple commands, they will be 'joined' together with '&&'.